telerik/kendo-ui-builder/docs/data-providers/index.md

 Data providers enable services for establishing the connection between the data you want to display and the data source you want to use.

-Each data provider is represented by a single service URI.
-While a data provider defines one data service, you can still define one or more data sources from the same data service to a single data provider.
-You can also create multiple data providers.

-A data service is defined by a JSON file on the web server and you can specify it by using its URI.
-The data provider definition also identifies the authentication model which is required to access the data server (web application) it supports.

 <div class="container-fluid">
 <div class="row separator-bottom">
 <div class="col-md-4 card-list-info">